KSchlagowski/BudgetApp/README.md

 So far I have learned by coding BudgetApp:
   + C# objectivity including abstraction,
   + Accessibility of methods and variables,
-  + Basics of The Repository-Service Pattern
+  + Basics of The Repository-Service Pattern,
-  + Using LINQ
+  + Using System.LINQ library,
+  + JSON support by Newtonsoft.Json library

 I want to include in the future:
-  + Tests,
+  + Integration tests,
-  + Saving budgets and funds by JSON support,
   + MVC,
   + Dependency Injection,
   + SQL support,